facelessuser/RegReplace/docs/src/markdown/usage.md

 ## Multi-Pass

-Sometimes a regular expression cannot be made to find all instances in one pass.
-In this case, you can use the multi-pass option.
-This option will cause the entire sequence to repeatedly executed until all instances are found and replaced.
-To protect against a poorly constructed multi-pass regular expression looping forever, there is a default max sweep threshold that will cause the sequence to kick out if it is reached.
+Sometimes it's not possible for a regular expression to find all instances in a single pass.
+In such cases, you can use the multi-pass option.
+This option will cause the repeated execution of the entire sequence until all instances are found and replaced.
+To protect against a poorly constructed multi-pass regular expression looping forever, there is a default max sweep threshold that will cause the sequence to kick out when reached.
 This threshold can be tweaked in the settings file.

 Multi-pass is used in replaces and cannot be paired with override actions (it will be ignored), but it can be paired with `find_only` as `find_only` allows you to initiate a replace.